 Calls from those affected by alcohol dependency in Surrey form the largest number of calls to the line.

-The majority of SDAC's funding is granted by the Substance Misuse Commissioning Public Health Surrey County Council, a public body which commissions SDAC and others to help Surrey residents by providing a range of drug and alcohol treatment and recovery programmes.
+The majority of SDAC's funding is granted by the Commissioning at Public Health, Surrey County Council.
 We have also received awards from corporate donors, lotteries and personal donations.

 SDAC is a charity and limited company managed by a committee of volunteers.
 We provide a 24 Hour Helpline manned by operators who are also volunteers.
 The funding covers the costs of employing a trainer/outreach manager, a coordinator/administrator and also marketing and publicity contractors.

 Surrey Drug and Alcohol Care Ltd were recently awarded the Queen's Award for Voluntary Services, a MBE for volunteer organizations.
 This outstanding and prestigious award recognized SDACs work in the community.

 Surrey Drug and Alcohol Care Ltd is a member of Helplines Partnership - the membership body for organisations that provide helpline services in the UK and internationally.
 Membership is available to all organisations involved in providing multi-channel support to the public or a specific sector with the aim of improving an individual’s wellbeing.
 SDAC confirms it meets the Terms and Conditions of membership.